mrunyan1/splicing_quantification/README.md

 ## Usage
 ### Required data
-- BAM files: RNA-seq data in BAM format.
-- BAM file list: A TSV file containing paths to BAM files.
-The TSV should be in the same location as the BAM files and the paths should be relative to the TSV file location.
-Each line can contain multiple columns representing replicate BAM files.
 - GTF file: A GTF file containing gene annotations.
 The GTF file can be downloaded using the `getReference.py` script.
+- BAM files: RNA-seq data in BAM format.
+- BAM file list: A TSV file containing relative paths to BAM files.
+Each line is a sample and with all replicates listed.

 ### General Usage